lawnjelly/smoothing-addon/README.md

 ### Notes

+* Consider the order of processing of nodes.
+Nodes are processed in the scene tree in depth first order.
+For best results, the smoothing node should be placed in the scene tree so that it updates _AFTER_ the target node (i.e. lower in the list of scene tree nodes).
+If it updates before the target node, there may be an unneeded extra delay of one tick.
 * Processing will also be turned off automatically for the smoothing nodes if they are hidden (either directly or through a parent).
 * You can also set the target for the smoothing node from script, using the `set_target` function and passing a NodePath argument (e.g. `mynode.get_path()`).
 * If you are using this addon (or indeed your own interpolation using `Engine.get_physics_interpolation_fraction()`), note that you should set `Project Settings->Physics->Common->Physics Jitter Fix` to 0.0.